 It’s amazing how often my elementary kids will be able to pipe up with a well-timed comment from their Tapestry of Grace studies.

-So create a good schedule which will keep you the ring master of your 3-ring circus!
+So create a good schedule that will keep you the ringmaster of your 3-ring circus!
 You’ll enjoy a good balance for homeschooling multiple ages.

 - Create a Daily Schedule for a Well-Run Homeschool